 You must carry on board your registration certificate (SSR or 'Part 1' for UK boats) your passports, a copy of your insurance documentation and a VHF operators licence.
 These rules apply to all EU countries for a EU registered boat with EU owner/skipper.

 No foreign country can dictate what qualifications or safety equipment a yacht or skipper in their waters must conform to except it should conform to the rules of the country in which the boat is registered.
 (The UK does not require any qualification to 'drive' a boat so you do not need to carry one.)
 You may choose to, because not all Spanish Customs/Guardia Civil know that is the UK law!
 To have a ICC or Yachtmaster is useful.
 Authorities from any EU country can require 'proof' that VAT has been paid on the vessel.

 If you have property in Spain and a boat in a local port but are personally in Spain for less than 183 days - 6 months of the year, then you also do not have a problem.
 It is your 'non residence', not the fact the boat is in Spanish waters that counts.
 It is sensible to have the boat 'precintado' or sealed by Spanish Customs when you are 'away' in order to prove the less than 183 days of residence/use of the boat.
 (The onus of 'proof' is on you to prove you were not in the country - it is not on the Spanish Authorities!)

-If you intend sailing into Spain and spending more than 183 days = 6 months in one year -
+If you intend sailing into Spain and you personally, are spending more than 183 days = 6 months in one year -

 even if you leave and re-enter during any 12 month period, then different rules/laws apply: